 Learn about all the possibilities in detail in the article below, or scroll within the article to find the type of miscarriage you’re having.

 Everyone’s body is different.
-There are different types of losses, and each type of loss is different and has different stages.
+There are different types of miscarriage, and each type of loss is different and has different stages.
 We’ve tried to account for all the variables in “What To Expect When Miscarrying.”

 We didn’t write this one, but that doesn’t mean it’s not helpful.
 In “7 Things I Never Knew About Miscarriage” on Being the Brothers, Shalynn talks about different things that surprised her about her own experience with coping with miscarriage both physically and emotionally.